AntoineMeheut/Hal9000Screen/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Once you have followed the steps to prepare your Raspberry Pi Zero, simply turn on the Raspberry and everything will start by itself.
+Once you have followed the steps to prepare your Raspberry Pi, simply turn on the Raspberry and everything will start by itself.

 <!-- ROADMAP -->